dan-sapp-sandbox/Bastion/README.md

 # Bastion

-Manage all of your home's devices in one place!
+Manage all of your home's devices in one place.

 ## Getting Started